 Huawei Marine has developed and deployed numerous submarine cable projects throughout the world, including the Middle East, Africa, Asia and South America.

 Nikolay Nikiforov, the Minister of Telecommunication and Mass Communication of Russia commented the course of the project: “Laying of SFOTL is not a mere construction but a large-scale infrastructural project which will provide the citizens with a set of services necessary in their everyday life.
-Thanks to high-rate internet access the residents of Kamchatka, Sakhalin and Magadan will access the state electronic services, remote education and telemedicine.
+Thanks to high-rate internet access the residents of Kamchatka, Sakhalin, and Magadan will access the state electronic services, remote education, and telemedicine.
 In combination with well-operating post service communication infrastructure is also the basis for the development of small business”.

 Sergey Kalugin, the President of Rostelecom, said: “Optical cable backbone is one of the most important projects of Rostelecom.
-SFOTL construction will allow us eliminating the digital divide in the Far East region.
+SFOTL construction will allow us to eliminating the digital divide in the Far East region.
 We are positive that SFOTL ‘Kamchatka-Sakhalin-Magadan’ will create a possibility for maximum penetration of the widest range of the modern telecommunication services for the population, business and state sector in the Far East.”

-Aiden Wu, CEO of Huawei Russia, added: “This is the first project for Huawei on the construction of submarine cable system in Russia.
+Aiden Wu, CEO of Huawei Russia, added: “This is the first project for Huawei on the construction of a submarine cable system in Russia.
 It is a good chance for us to contribute to the solution of digital divide problem.
 We are confident of a successful installation of Phase Two of this important project that will bring high-speed internet connectivity to change the lives of people in the Far East.”